stridecolossus/JOVE/panama.md

 * and _mapper_ is used to marshal field values.

-The field mappings for a given native structure are enumerated via reflection:
+The field mappings for a given native structure are enumerated from the layout (ensuring the correct field order):

 ```java
 protected static List<FieldMapping> build(StructLayout layout, Class<? extends NativeStructure> type, NativeMapperRegistry registry) {